aschmitt-42/ShortCuts/README.md

 This script automates the process of creating c++ class in canonical class name.

-It create Makefile, src/ClassName.cpp, inc/ClassName.hpp with class and fonction.
+It create Makefile, src/main.cpp, src/ClassName.cpp, inc/ClassName.hpp with some basic stuff inside.

 Usage: